Predicting the Timing of Camera Movements From the Kinematics of Instruments in Robotic-Assisted Surgery Using Artificial Neural Networks: METHODS

 where $lr_i$ is the learning rate in epoch $i$, and $decay=0.99$.

-For small ensemble sizes, each additional network has a larger effect on the performance of the ensemble, and this effect decreases as the ensemble size increases.
-We tested several ensemble sizes, and the number of composing networks was selected such that a stable performance of the ensemble was achieved \cite{wang2015large}.
-To combine between the outputs of the networks in the ensemble, we used majority voting \cite{hernandez2013large}: each of the networks predicted the class of the segment, and the output of the ensemble was the class predicted by the majority of the networks (Fig \ref{Ensemble_explanation}(b)).
+For small ensemble sizes, each additional network has a larger effect on the ensemble's performance; this effect decreases as the ensemble size increases.
+We tested several ensemble sizes, and the number of composing networks was chosen such that stable performance of the ensemble was achieved \cite{wang2015large}.
+To combine between the outputs of the networks, we used majority voting \cite{hernandez2013large}: each of the networks predicted the segment's class, and the ensemble's output was the class predicted by the majority of the networks (Fig \ref{Ensemble_explanation}(b)).

-After choosing the ensemble size, we then proceeded to assess which of the segment durations would lead to the best performance of the ensemble.
+After choosing the ensemble size, we then assessed which of the segment durations would lead to the best performance of the ensemble.
 We continued with the previously described nine networks for this stage.
 We examined the accuracy, TPR and TNR of the ensembles for the four different segment durations, and selected the duration that produced the best results when predicting when camera movements would occur.